 Once you find a home you love, make your offer!
 Keep in mind, it might not be accepted right away.

-When you decide to make an offer on a home, you must submit an offer letter in writing.
-Your offer letter includes details about yourself (like your name and current address), the price you are willing to pay for the home and more.
+When you decide to make an offer on a home, you must submit an offer in writing.
+Your offer includes details about yourself (like your name and current address), the price you are willing to pay for the home, what your financing looks like.
 It will also include a deadline for the seller to respond to your offer.
-Your real estate agent will have a template ready to use and will submit this to the listing/seller's agent on your behalf.
+We will submit your offer to the listing/seller's agent on your behalf.
 Most offers also include an earnest money deposit.
 An earnest money deposit is a small amount of money, typically 1% - 2% of the purchase price.
 Your earnest money deposit goes toward your down payment and closing costs if you buy the home.
-If you agree to the home sale and later cancel, you typically lose your deposit.

-From here, the seller can respond in one of three ways:

-- Accept the offer: If the seller accepts the offer, you can move onto the next step. - Reject the offer: If the seller rejects your offer, the ball is back in your court.
-You can choose to submit another offer or move onto another home. - Give you a counteroffer: The seller can also come back with a counteroffer of their own.
+It is deposited with escrow generally within 5 days of your offer being accepted.
+If you agree to the home sale and later cancel, for a non legal reason you may lose your deposit.
+From here, the seller can respond in one of three ways: (1) Accept the offer: If the seller accepts the offer, you can move onto the next step.
+(2) Reject the offer: If the seller rejects your offer, the ball is back in your court.
+You can choose to submit another offer or move onto another home.
+(3) Give you a counteroffer: The seller can also come back with a counteroffer of their own.
 They may change the purchase price or the terms of the sale.
 You can accept the counteroffer, reject it, or make another counteroffer.

 Negotiations may go on for some time after you submit your offer.
-Let your real estate agent help you manage negotiations and do not be afraid to walk away if you cannot reach an agreement.
-Once you and the seller agree to an offer, it is time to move on to the appraisal and inspection.
+We will help you manage negotiations and do not be afraid to walk away if you cannot reach an agreement.
+Once you and the seller agree to an offer, it is time to move on to the appraisal and home inspection.